james-jw/xq-promise/README.md

 return
   $promise(())
 ```
 Foremost, note the addition of a second ``then`` callback.
-These will be called in order.
+Both of these will be called in order.
 The result of the firsts callback will be passed to the second.
 In this example, the result will be all of the ``a`` links in the document!

 Second, note the ``fail`` callback.
 It uses the power of XQuery 3.0 and [function items][8] to simply add a trace call for when any part of the execution fails, how convenient!